gearbox-solutions/eloquent-filemaker/README.md

 Like the FMModel class and Eloquent builder, the goal is to support the same set of features as the `DB` facade so check out the [Laravel Query Builder Documentation](https://laravel.com/docs/8.x/queries) to see what the basic query builder features are.

-### FileMaker-specific Features in the FilMaker Query Builder and FM Facade
+### FileMaker-specific Features in the FileMaker Query Builder and FM Facade

 In addition to the basic query builder features, the `FMBaseQueryBuilder` class, accessed through the `FM` facade or the FMModel eloquent builder has many new FileMaker-specific methods which are available.